Clayton Fejedelem

-Clayton Daniel Fejedelem (/ˈfɛdʒələm/ FEDGE-ə-ləm; born June 2, 1993) is an American football safety and special teamer for the Miami Dolphins of the National Football League (NFL).
-He played college football at Saint Xavier and Illinois, and was drafted by the Cincinnati Bengals in the seventh round of the 2016 NFL Draft.
+Clayton Fejedelem (/ˈfɛdʒələm/ FEDGE-ə-ləm; born June 2, 1993) is an American professional football safety and special teamer.
+He played college football at Saint Xavier and Illinois, and was selected by the Cincinnati Bengals in the seventh round of the 2016 NFL draft.

-Early years
+Early life

 A native of Illinois, Clayton Fejedelem attended Lemont High School in Lemont, Illinois where he lettered in football, wrestling, and lacrosse.
 Fejedelem was a two-time All-Conference selection in football for the Lemont Indians, and earned All-State honors in football as a senior in 2010.
 That same year, he also earned South Suburban Blue Player of the Year honors.

 College career

 Saint Xavier University

 Fejedelem played two seasons at NAIA Saint Xavier University from 2011 to 2012.
-In 2011, he recorded 68 tackles, 5.0 TFLs, five interceptions, a team-high nine PBUs, three forced fumbles, four fumble recoveries and one pick-six touchdown.
+In 2011, he recorded 68 tackles, 5.0 tackles-for-loss, five interceptions, a team-high nine pass breakups, three forced fumbles, four fumble recoveries and one pick-six touchdown.
 Clayton was named St. Xavier Newcomer of the Year in 2011 after helping the Cougars to the NAIA Championship and 14–1 record.
-He led SXU to an 11–2 record in 2012, racking up 87 tackles, 10.5 TFLs,1.0 sack, 3 interceptions, 8 PBUs and two fumble recoveries to earn second-team All-Mid-State Football Association honors.
+He led SXU to an 11–2 record in 2012, racking up 87 tackles, 10.5 tackles-for-loss, 1.0 sack, 3 interceptions, 8 pass breakups and two fumble recoveries to earn second-team All-Mid-State Football Association honors.

 University of Illinois, Urbana-Champaign

 Fejedelem redshirted his junior season at Illinois in 2013 after joining the team as a walk-on during spring practices, but had to sit out due to NCAA transfer rules.
-In 2014, he recorded his first tackle as an Illini against Western Kentucky and went on to tally 51 tackles, a tackle for loss, two PBUs and a fumble recovery on the season.
-He played in all 13 games, including one start at Northwestern University where he recorded a career-high of 12 tackles and one PBU.
-In 2015, Clayton started all 12 games at free safety, going on to record a team-best 140 tackles (fifth in the nation at 11.7 tackles per game), 4.5 TFLs, second PBUs, two INTs, and one FF.
-He was the Illini Team Captain and Defensive Player of the Year, earning him the All-Big Ten honorable mention selection by coaches and All-Big Ten second-team selections by the media.
+In 2014, he recorded his first tackle as an Illini against Western Kentucky and went on to tally 51 tackles, a tackle for loss, two pass breakups and a fumble recovery on the season.
+He played in all 13 games, including one start at Northwestern University where he recorded a career-high of 12 tackles and one pass breakup.
+In 2015, Clayton started all 12 games at free safety, going on to record a team-best 140 tackles (fifth in the nation at 11.7 tackles per game), 4.5 tackles-for-loss, second pass breakups, two interceptions, and one forced fumble.
+He was the Illini team captain and Defensive Player of the Year, earning him an All-Big Ten Conference honorable mention selection by the coaches and All-Big Ten second-team selection by the media.